-The UN developed goals in 2015 for sustainable development around the globe.
-Goalkeepers are working on developing and assessing progress in the seventeen goal areas.
+In 2015, the UN developed goals for sustainable development around the globe.
+Goalkeepers—activists aligned with these missions—are developing and assessing progress in the seventeen goal areas.
 These goals address poverty, gender equality, hunger and health, education and clean energy, access to clean water, and healthy environments on land and at sea, among other areas of hoped-for sustainable development.
 Many new businesses, when developing plans, strategic goals, and company values, hope that their contribution to commerce can impact these sustainability goals.

-When we think of sustainability in business, it is with an understanding that all costs catch up eventually.
-A short-term economic savings will come due eventually, in ways we may not expect.
-When developing a sustainable business, we look at all of the costs, long term, short term, to the environment, to the supply chain and workers, and find ways for balance and profit.
+When we think of business sustainability, it is with an understanding that all costs catch up eventually.
+A short-term economic savings will come due eventually and often in ways we may not expect.
+When developing a sustainable business of any kind but particularly with regard to food businesses, we must look at all of the costs, long term, short term, to the environment, to the supply chain and workers, and find ways for balance and profit.
 When sustainability is the backbone of an enterprise, all decisions and plans are filtered through that lens.

 What is sustainability within the food system?